Akbarabi/Calculator-app/README.md

 ## Features
 Clean and intuitive user interface
-Support for basic arithmetic operations: addition, subtraction, multiplication, division Responsive layout that adapts to different screen sizes Simple and easy-to-use design suitable for users of all ages
+Support for basic arithmetic operations: addition, subtraction, multiplication, division Simple and easy-to-use design suitable for users of all ages

 ## Getting Started